sleepokay/plotter/README.md

 # Plotter Sketches

-These are lightweight experiments with [the plotter](https://github.com/recursecenter/wiki/wiki/Plotter-(HP7440A)) at the [Recurse Center](https://www.recurse.com).
+These are lightweight experiments with the HP7440A plotter sitting in the art room at the [Recurse Center](https://www.recurse.com).

-Currently, there are two examples I've copied from [DJ Balan](https://github.com/dbalan/plotter-scripts) as well as a visualization of the Collatz sequences based on Edmund Harriss' work.
+Currently, there are two example scripts I've copied from [DJ Balan](https://github.com/dbalan/plotter-scripts) as well as a visualization of the Collatz sequences based on Edmund Harriss' work.